 Women teachers existed in the New Testament.
 In Titus 2:3-5 Paul was writing from a cultural point of view.
 Women occupied their own household and had to manage it.
 And older women naturally taught young women how to manage their own household, to love their husbands, and children and develop the virtues, because young women also occupied the domestic sphere.
 But we must not over-read Paul’s words, when the church met in their households.
 It is easy to imagine that while the church service was going on, walls of separation between men and women sharing their faith, their songs, their revelations and their teachings collapsed.

-Nothing in Scripture, properly interpreted, stands in women’s way.
+Nothing in Scripture, properly interpreted, stands in women’s way to fulfilling their God-called ministry.

 This sounds so reasonable, because men and women do have different roles in life; for example, men cannot give birth, but women can.
 Teachers lead, while students follow, but in their being, all of them have rational human souls.